What are the microscopic degrees of freedom in quantum gravity and how does the gravitational force emerge from them?

 I am explicitly trying to see how we can better understand the mathematical structures underlying these models and how the lessons learned can be applied to operational questions exploring physics near the black hole horizon.

-Our MSc thesis topics for the academic year 2024-2025 can be found in the pdf below.
-Please contact us for further information.
+MSc thesis topics offered by our groups for the academic year 2025-2026 can be found on Plato

 Taught by Thomas Mertens and offered every year in the first term.